SigNoz/signoz/README.md

 # Documentation
 You can find docs at https://signoz.io/docs/deployment/docker.
-If you need any clarification or find something missing, feel free to raise a github issue with label `documentation` or reach out to us at community slack channel.
+If you need any clarification or find something missing, feel free to raise a GitHub issue with the label `documentation` or reach out to us at the community slack channel.

 # Community
-Join the [slack community](https://app.slack.com/client/T01HWUTP0LT#/) to know more about distributed tracing, observability or SigNoz and to connect with other users and contributors.
+Join the [slack community](https://app.slack.com/client/T01HWUTP0LT#/) to know more about distributed tracing, observability, or SigNoz and to connect with other users and contributors.

-If you have any ideas, questions or any feedback, please share on our [Github Discussions](https://github.com/SigNoz/signoz/discussions)
+If you have any ideas, questions, or any feedback, please share on our [Github Discussions](https://github.com/SigNoz/signoz/discussions)